pjkundert/kotlin-holo/README-DH.txt

     `nonce' and `data'.

-4.2.1 Add `...GroupIntermediate...'
+5.2.1 Add `...GroupIntermediate...'
 APIs To Construct Intermediate Values ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   Receives a value and a set of Public Keys `represented' and `desired', and the identity of a locally held private keypair (`ByTag', `BySignPubKey', etc.), and:

-  1. If adding this private key exponent doesn't satisfy all `desired' keys, return the value with the public key added to `represented'.
+  1. If adding private key exponent(s) found locally in set `desired - represented' doesn't satisfy all `desired' keys, return the value with the public key(s) added to `represented'; return an error if none found.

      The caller then forwards the value and `represented' set along to the appropriate counterparties as an intermediate value.

-  2. If this is the last key required to fulfill the `desired' keys, then store the shared secret and return a success indicator.
+  2. If all key(s) required to fulfill the `desired' are found, then apply them and store the shared secret and return a success indicator.

      The caller may then use encryption and decryption operations as for any other computed shared secret,